Dane Aleksander, animator at Animat Habitat

 In the book, Brandt shares a stark portrayal of animals, which offers a poignant look at the tragedy for African ecosystems.
 He describes the choice to photograph in black-and-white as not purely aesthetic, “it accentuates the impression of the images belonging to another, much earlier time […] already long gone.”

 “[…] there is a continent-wide apocalypse of all animal life occurring across Africa.
 When you fly over such a vast continent with so much wilderness, it’s hard to imagine that there’s not enough room for both animal and man.
 But between an insatiable demand from other countries for animal parts and natural resources and a skyrocketing human population, the animals are being relentlessly squeezed out and hunted down.
 There is no park or reserve big enough for the animals to live out their lives safely.” — Nick Brandt.
-(2013) Across The Ravaged Land, p.
-7. Abrams.
+(2013) Across The Ravaged Land, p 7.
+Abrams.

-Continue to Reference Art – Imagery.
+Continue to the second part of this article: Reference Art – Imagery.